emilyvt4/academic-kickstart/content/home/about.md

 +++
 # About me

-Emily Parker is a PhD candidate in the Department of Policy Analysis and Management at Cornell University.
-She is currently working on a dissertation studying federally-funded community health centers across the United States.
-Her dissertation uses a mixed-methods approach, combining administrative, archival, and interview data.
-She is supervised by Professor Laura Tach.
-I am also working on a number of other projects with collaborators including ...
+I am a PhD candidate in the Department of Policy Analysis and Management at Cornell University, with a concentration in Sociology and minor in Demography.
+My dissertation explores Federally Qualified Health Centers (FQHCs), the health care safety net serving more than 28 million Americans who are predominantly low-income.
+I use a mixed-methods approach to studying this institution through combining historical administrative and archival data, as well as in-depth interviews with FQHC patients and providers.